jerturowetz/notes/whishlist.md

 Home Depot:

+send piece of plastic or whatever for covering plug

 - Measuring tape for the big toolbox
 - set a normal size screws
 - short three prong extension cord